circlefin/malachite-mempool/README.md

 **Key behaviors:**
 - **Network transactions**: Transactions received from peer nodes follow the same validation flow but are not re-gossiped to prevent network loops and duplicate transaction.
 - **Individual gossip**: Each transaction is currently gossiped individually without batching optimization
+- **Error types**: The mempool returns specific `MempoolError` variants:
+  - `MempoolFull`: When the mempool has reached its maximum capacity
+  - `InvalidTransaction`: When transaction validation fails
+  - `TxAlreadyExists`: When attempting to add a duplicate transaction

 ## License